j2objc-contrib/j2objc-gradle/FAQ.md

 See the following FAQ answers...

-### How do I setup a dependency on a Gradle Java project?
+### How do I setup a dependency on a Java project?

+The Java project must use the [Gradle Java Plugin](https://docs.gradle.org/current/userguide/java_plugin.html).
 If project `shared` depends on Gradle Java Project A, and you want J2Objc generated Project `shared` to depend on J2ObjC generated Project A. Add to `shared/build.gradle`: